Muhammad-Amankhan-10/Weather-App/README.md

-this is a responsive weather app
+This is a responsive Weather app